-The profile of Dutch oyster consumers could be described as predominantly male, over 55 years of age with a relatively high educational level and gross yearly household income. ^{4,5} This consumer profile is very similar to that found in a French study.
-6 Oyster consumers could be regarded as traditionalists in their choices and preferences regarding oyster products.
-Debucquet 6 showed that acceptance of new oyster products was influenced by the age of the consumers and whether the consumers were eating oysters on a regular basis.
-In their study different products containing oysters as an ingredient and with different processing levels were evaluated.
-The products used in their study were: cooked oysters in a half-shell, hot preparation for toast, potted oyster, oyster butter and oyster-based soup.
-When it was mentioned that the evaluated products included oysters as one of the ingredients, the opinion of the participating consumers changed towards a more negative evaluation.
-The authors 6 attributed this change in evaluation to reasons of disgust from non-regular oyster consumers.
-On the other hand, the changes in evaluations by regular oyster consumers were attributed to a loss of naturalness of the product or downgrading of a delicacy.
-These findings stress the importance to understand consumers attitude before entering the market with new oyster products.
+The profile of Dutch oyster consumers could be described as predominantly male, over 55 years of age with a relatively high educational level and gross yearly household income.
+This consumer profile is very similar to that found in a French study.
+Oyster consumers could be regarded as traditionalists in their choices and preferences regarding oyster products.
+Debucquet showed that acceptance of new oyster products was influenced by the age of the consumers and whether the consumers were eating oysters on a regular basis.
+Their study evaluated different

+- Correspondence to: J van Houcke, Department of Delta Academy, HZ University of Applied Sciences, PO Box 364, 4380 AJ Vlissingen, The Netherlands.
+E-mail: j.van.houcke@hz.nl - a Department of Delta Academy, HZ University of Applied Sciences, Vlissingen, The Netherlands - Department of Agrotechnology and Food Sciences, Food Quality and Design, Wageningen University, Wageningen, The Netherlands - c Department of Consumer and Marketing Research, Nofima, Tromsø, Norway products containing oysters as an ingredient and with different processing levels.
+The products used in that study were cooked oysters in a half shell, hot preparation for toast, potted oyster, oyster butter, and oyster-based soup.
+When it was mentioned that the evaluated products included oysters as one of the ingredients, the opinions of the participating consumers changed towards a more negative evaluation.
+The authors6 attributed this change to disgust from non-regular oyster consumers.
+On the other hand, the changes in evaluations by regular oyster consumers were attributed to a loss of the product's naturalness or downgrading of a delicacy.
+These findings stress the importance of understanding consumers' attitudes before entering the market with new oyster products.

-In many cases new products are launched into the market based upon intrinsic (e.g. appearance, taste, odor, texture) and extrinsic product characteristics (e.g. brand, packaging, nutritional and health claims).
+In many cases new products are launched into the market based upon intrinsic (e.g., appearance, taste, odor, texture) and extrinsic product characteristics (e.g., brand, packaging, nutritional and health claims).
 However, consumer food choice is more complex than that.
-Other factors like biological, psychological, situational and socio-cultural factors also play a role in consumer food choices.
-7 In particular in the case of refined oysters, which could be considered as a new product, neophobia, trust in food technology, and other cultural and economical influences might play a role in consumer acceptance.
-The acceptance of a new food technology, like refinement, is dependent on the perceived benefits, risks and naturalness of the process and product.
-Information on the benefits of the new technology and consumer trust have been reported as being essential for consumer acceptance.
-8

-Product characteristics seem less important to consumers of luxury products as consumer satisfaction comes from the response of other people to the display of wealth and status of the luxury products. ^{9,10}
+Other factors like biological, psychological, situational, and socio-cultural factors also play a role in consumer food choices.7 In particular, in the case of refined oysters, which could be considered as a new product, neophobia, trust in food technology, and other cultural and economical influences might play a role in consumer acceptance.
+The acceptance of a new food technology, like refinement, depends on the perceived benefits, risks, and naturalness of the process and product.
+Information about the benefits of the new technology and consumer trust has been reported as being essential for consumer acceptance.8 Product characteristics seem less important to consumers of luxury products as consumer satisfaction comes from the response of other people to the display of wealth and status of the luxury products.9,10

 Refined oysters are nowadays sold on the Dutch market as luxury products for a premium price.
 However little is known about the purchase drivers and acceptance of new oyster products by Dutch consumers.
-The aim of this study was to gain insight in the importance of oyster quality parameters, drivers for oyster consumption and acceptance of refined oysters by Dutch consumers.
+The aim of this study was to gain insight into the importance of oyster quality parameters, drivers for oyster consumption, and acceptance of refined oysters by Dutch consumers.